15 Decades Of Breakfast

 In the 1910s, oatmeal gained popularity as a nutritious and economical breakfast choice.
 Promoted by brands like Quaker Oats, this wholesome meal became a staple in many homes.

 The rise of oatmeal coincided with the Progressive Era’s focus on health and wellness.
 It was marketed as a food that could provide energy and improve well-being.
-Topped with a sprinkle of sugar or fresh fruit, oatmeal offered a customizable breakfast that catered to diverse tastes and nutritional needs.

 5. 1920s – Pancake Pleasure